After Vietnam, The Healing

 Honoring our Missing & Fallen: Since 2012, Ann has traveled around Tennessee & across state lines to present the Missing Man Table & Soldier’s Cross Ceremony (along with music) at Special Events, Memorials, Native American Pow Wows, Churches & Conferences, often working with Honor Guards, Patriot & Christian Bikers, as well as other Chaplains.
 Ann has also composed several special invocations such as one for “Wreaths Across America,” which she narrates each year at a WAA Service somewhere in America.

 100% of Net Profits from the sale of her Music & Merchandise are contributed to causes & events benefiting veterans, 1st-Responders, & kids in need as well as contribute to operational costs of her donated services.
 Browse Ann’s music.

-Affiliations: Ann M. Wolf is a member of various civic organizations such as Honor, Release, Return (POW/MIA Advocacy Org), American Legion Riders (served as Chaplain), Rolling Thunder ® Inc., Patriot Guard Riders and more.
+Affiliations: Ann M. Wolf is a member of various civic organizations such as Honor, Release, Return (POW/MIA Advocacy Org), American Legion Riders (served as Chaplain), Patriot Guard Riders and more.
 However, she does promote supporting one another regardless of the patch we wear or organization we belong to.
 Her movement, “Patriots on Wheels,” has the motto, “Serving God and Country in Unity of Purpose, Together.”
 Read more Bio.